 Temperature is a vital factor in the operation and life of a storage battery.
-Chemical reactions take place more rapidly with heat than with cold.
+Chemical action takes place more rapidly with heat than with cold.
 For this reason, a battery will give much better performance in temperate or tropical climates than in cold climates.
 On the other hand, the battery will deteriorate faster in warm climates.
-In some cases, a lower specific gravity electrolyte is specified for warm climate operation in order to add to the life of the battery because chemical reactions are more rapid in warmer climates.
+In some cases, a lower specific gravity is specified for warm climate operation in order to add to the life of the battery, because chemical action is more rapid in warmer climates.
+It is recommended that batteries being used in tropical countries be filled with electrolyte having a maximum specific gravity of 1.260 when fully charged.

 In cold climates, the state of charge in a storage battery should be kept at a maximum.
 A fully charged battery will not freeze even under the most severe weather conditions, but a discharged battery will freeze very easily.

 When adding water to a battery in extremely cold weather, the battery must be charged at once.
 If this is not done, the water will not mix with the acid and will freeze.

-The following table gives the freezing points of electrolyte for various states of charge.
+The following table gives the freezing points for various states of charge.
 These are the approximate points at which ice crystals start to form.
 The electrolyte does not freeze solid until a lower temperature is reached.
 Solid freezing of electrolyte in a discharged battery will damage the plates and may rupture the container.

 Specific Gravity Freezing Point

-°C ٥F
+°C °F

-1.300 - 70 - 95
+1.300 - 70 -95

-1.275 - 62 - 80
+1.275 - 62 -80

-1.250 - 52 - 62
+1.250 - 52 -62

-1.225 - 37 - 35
+1.225 - 37 -35

-1.200 - 26 - 16
+1.200 - 26 -16

-1.175 - 20 - 4
+1.175 - 20 -4

+1.150 - 15 +5

+1.125 - 10 +13

+1.100 - 7 +19